miseeger/NBean/README.md

 contact.DetachOwned(myActivities.Where(ma => ma.Get<string>("Description").Contains("Coffee")), true);
 ```

-Detaching  from an owner can also be made vice versa (from the "n" side of the relation) and it also provides a version for Custom Beans.
+Detaching  from an owner can also be made vice versa (from the "n" ("owned") side of the relation), using the `DetachOwner()` method.
 As with the other detach methods it's also possible to delete the owned Bean or leave it as "orphaned".
+There is also support for Custom Beans.

 ```csharp
 var activity = _api.Load("Activity", 123);